-- regulatory context and required approvals and consents, including any anticipated requirements for related environmental management plans, whether for project phases or elements; - environmental management system to be adopted; - organisational responsibilities and accountabilities for environmental management; - an approach to environmental risk assessment and management, and register of environmental risks to be maintained during project implementation; - change management process. - environmental management measures proposed in the EES to address specific issues, including commitments to mitigate adverse effects and enhance environmental outcomes; - arrangements for management of, and access to, baseline and monitoring data, to ensure transparency and accountability and to contribute to the improvement of environmental knowledge; - a proposed monitoring program including monitoring objectives, indicators and requirements (e.g. parameters, standards, methods, locations and frequency), and justification for any aspects where monitoring is not proposed; - responsibilities and arrangements for engagement with stakeholders and communication of project information; - complaints recording and resolution; - environmental incident and emergency management; - auditing and public reporting of performance, including compliance with relevant statutory conditions and standards; and - review of the effectiveness of mitigation measures and continuous improvement.
+- regulatory context and required approvals and consents, including any anticipated requirements for related environmental management plans, whether for project phases or elements; - environmental management system to be adopted; - organisational responsibilities and accountabilities for environmental management; - an approach to environmental risk assessment and management; - change management process; - environmental management measures proposed in the EES to address specific issues, including commitments to mitigate adverse effects and enhance environmental outcomes with regard for the general environmental duty under the EP Act; - arrangements for management of, and access to, baseline and monitoring data, to ensure transparency and accountability and to contribute to the improvement of environmental knowledge; - a proposed monitoring program including monitoring objectives, indicators and requirements (e.g. parameters, standards, methods, locations and frequency), and justification for any aspects where monitoring is not proposed; - complaints recording and resolution; - environmental incident management; - emergency preparedness and response planning; - auditing and public reporting of performance, including compliance with relevant statutory conditions and standards; and - review of the effectiveness of mitigation measures and continuous improvement.

 Commitments in the EES to avoid and mitigate adverse effects and achieve environmental outcomes should be clearly described in the EMF.
-The EMF should describe proposed objectives, indicators and monitoring requirements, where relevant, for the range of potential environmental effects identified though the EES.
-A change management process is also to be included.
+The EMF should describe proposed objectives, indicators and monitoring requirements, where relevant, for the range of potential environmental effects identified through the EES.